moxwel/custom-folder-icons/README.md

 # Custom Folder Icons

-Multipurpose folder icons for a variety of programs
+Multipurpose folder icons for a variety of programs and games.

 ![icons.png](./readme_assets/icons.png)